With some spectacular dark sky sites, Scotland is one of the best places to stargaze in the UK

 Isle of Coll, Inner Hebrides

-Without a single streetlight on the island, the isle of Coll is one of Scotland’s stargazing gems.
+Without a single streetlight on the island, the isle of Coll is a night time gems and one of the best places in Scotland to stargaze.

 This International Dark Sky Community has low horizons, which is handy if you want views of the crescent Moon or planets around sunrise or sunset.